cormullion/Thebes.jl/README.md

 # Thebes

-Thebes.jl is a little extension for Luxor.jl that provides some rudimentary wireframe functionality.
+Thebes.jl is a little extension package for Luxor.jl that provides some rudimentary 3D (or perhaps 2.5D) wireframe functionality.

 ![mobius](docs/src/assets/figures/mobiusmovie.gif)